tenart/isometria/README.md

 # Isometria
-Isometria is a 2D game with mind-bending isometric graphics, written in JavaScript.
+Isometria is a 3D perspective-based puzzle game featuring isometric graphics.

+It is written in javascript using the `three.js` library and jQuery.

+Copyright Jordan Wells & Tom Nguyen 2019.